What Are Rice Purity Test Questions Really Designed For?

 Advanced Insight: How Environment Shapes Rice Purity Scores

-A person’s environment plays a major role in shaping their answers.
+A person’s environment plays a major role in shaping their answers.- Family structure and strictness

 - Peer group behavior influence